leiluoo/leiluoo/README.md

 - 👋 Hi, I’m @Leiluo
 - 🎓 I’m currently studying in Moscow State University on faculty of Computational Mathematics and Cybernetics on the department of algorithm language.
 - 💼 worked as SDE intern at Tencent.
-- 💌 Incoming SDE, 2023fall got offers from HuaWei, Alibaba, Tencent, XiaoMi, WeBank..
-May be we will be colleague.
+- 💌 Incoming SDE at Huawei.
 - 📫 feel free to reach me at leiluoouyang@outlook.com or leiluo@mail.ru

 <!---